 You can try to limit your hotspot data usage through the following:

-#1: Make Sure You Have Your Bandwidth Saver on Your Roku
+#1: Make Sure You Have Turned on Bandwidth Saver on Your Roku

 Luckily, Roku already has a Bandwidth Saver installed for you to use.

 If you’ve been streaming for four hours, Roku will detect this as inactivity.

 As a result, it will send you a prompt.
 You have to confirm that you are still watching, and playback will continue.
 If not, Roku will exit the channel after some time.

 After exiting, it won’t be using your data anymore.